 A Vertigo reader recently noticed that I reacted badly to Gerald Murnane’s 1982 novel The Plains, which I read in the 2003 edition put out by the press of Western Michigan University.
-In the right hand column of my blog I post brief comments on the latest book I’ve finished, and a week or two ago I summed up my response to The Plains in one sentence:
+I had summarized my response to The Plains in one sentence:

 Andrew Zawacki’s Foreword to this 1982 Australian novel extols this “elusive” novel as a kind of minor masterpiece, but I could never buy into Murnane’s eccentric vision, which nullified any formal achievement he might have accomplished.